meraki/dashboard-api-go/client/docs/UpdateNetworkSettingsRequest.md

 HasRemoteStatusPageEnabled returns a boolean if a field has been set.

-### GetSecureConnect
+### GetSecurePort

-`func (o *UpdateNetworkSettingsRequest) GetSecureConnect() UpdateNetworkSettingsRequestSecureConnect`
+`func (o *UpdateNetworkSettingsRequest) GetSecurePort() UpdateNetworkSettingsRequestSecurePort`

-GetSecureConnect returns the SecureConnect field if non-nil, zero value otherwise.
+GetSecurePort returns the SecurePort field if non-nil, zero value otherwise.

-### GetSecureConnectOk
+### GetSecurePortOk

-`func (o *UpdateNetworkSettingsRequest) GetSecureConnectOk() (*UpdateNetworkSettingsRequestSecureConnect, bool)`
+`func (o *UpdateNetworkSettingsRequest) GetSecurePortOk() (*UpdateNetworkSettingsRequestSecurePort, bool)`

-GetSecureConnectOk returns a tuple with the SecureConnect field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetSecurePortOk returns a tuple with the SecurePort field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetSecureConnect
+### SetSecurePort

-`func (o *UpdateNetworkSettingsRequest) SetSecureConnect(v UpdateNetworkSettingsRequestSecureConnect)`
+`func (o *UpdateNetworkSettingsRequest) SetSecurePort(v UpdateNetworkSettingsRequestSecurePort)`

-SetSecureConnect sets SecureConnect field to given value.
+SetSecurePort sets SecurePort field to given value.

-### HasSecureConnect
+### HasSecurePort

-`func (o *UpdateNetworkSettingsRequest) HasSecureConnect() bool`
+`func (o *UpdateNetworkSettingsRequest) HasSecurePort() bool`

-HasSecureConnect returns a boolean if a field has been set.
+HasSecurePort returns a boolean if a field has been set.

 ### GetLocalStatusPage